 A. We're called to encourage one another (3:13; 10:25).
-The writer gives this command twice, first in chapter 3, then in chapter 10.
-Let's look at the first, in 3:12-13, "See to it, brothers, that none of you has a sinful, unbelieving heart that turns away from the living God.
-But encourage one another daily, as long as it is called Today, so that none of you may be hardened by sin's deceitfulness."
+The writer actually gives this command twice, first in chapter 3, then in chapter 10.
+Let's look at the first, in 3:12-13 (NIV), "See to it, brothers, that none of you has a sinful, unbelieving heart that turns away from the living God.
+But encourage one another daily [ESV 'exhort one another every day'], as long as it is called Today, so that none of you may be hardened by sin's deceitfulness."